thiru15ch/Sadguru/README.md

 It shows a button additem and when you click it will call the backend service that pop up the new item form to add item to the inventory.

-on click of add item values are saved in the Sadguru table in mysqldatabse and redirects to where list of items is displayed using GET method.
+on click of add item values are saved in the Sadguru table in [mysqldatabase](http://localhost/phpmyadmin/sql.php?db=sadguru&table=items&pos=0) and redirects to where list of items is displayed using GET method.

 upon click on the item name will call backend service that displays the item details alone.